The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 An instant cast DoT spell that deals 60p upfront and then ticks for 30s, dealing 60p per tick for a total of 660p if allowed to run its full duration.
 As this is a gain over your standard Glare filler, this DoT should be maintained on the boss at all times, unless it is about to die in less than 15s.
 This also applies if the boss is about to disappear, as DoTs don’t tick on untargetable bosses in the vast majority of cases.
 At lower levels, “Aero” variants will be your DoT spell, which will still fulfill the same purpose in your damage kit, but have a lower duration at a mere 18s.

 **Holy III (“Holy” for simplicity)**
 An AoE centered on you that damages enemies within 8y by 150p and applies a stun effect.
 Enemies who are susceptible to the stun effect do build resistance to it, halving its duration with each application until they become temporarily immune to stun.
-This spell is very strong in dungeons where the cumulative 7s of stun helps mitigate a significant amount of tank damage in trash pulls.
+This spell is very strong in dungeons where the cumulative seven seconds of stun helps mitigate a significant amount of tank damage in trash pulls.
 In raid scenarios, Holy is rarely used as it requires hitting three enemies to beat a Glare cast, though it can be used in niche optimization scenarios where you precast a Holy to hit the boss right as they come back from an untargetable phase.

 **Afflatus Misery (Lily spell)**
 An instant-cast GCD that deals 900p damage to the primary target and 675p to enemies around it within 5y.
 Afflatus Misery requires three Blood Lily stacks to use, which in turn requires the use of three Afflatus healing spells.
 From a pure damage perspective, Afflatus Misery is a damage loss in single target scenarios as it costs four GCDs to execute - three Afflatus healing spells and one Afflatus misery - but only deals 900p, which is less than the 1240p that you would’ve dealt replacing all those Afflatus casts with Glares.
 In other words, do not use Afflatus healing spells for the sole purpose of charging up Afflatus Misery.
 This also means that it is perfectly fine to let your Healing Lily gauge remain capped out as long as you do not need to GCD heal.